ChuckMcKyes/django_inventory/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 <br><br>
 There are too many files in /www/static to put on github.
 The ones missing here are for the admin part of the Django site.
-If you want to try this then follow the instructions on docs.djangoproject.com, in particular using "python3 manage.py collectstatic".
+If you want to try this website then follow the instructions on docs.djangoproject.com, in particular using "python3 manage.py collectstatic" to transfer static files to your localhost location.
+In this particular setup.py, the location is /var/www/static/ and the location for photos is /var/www/media/.
 <br>https://docs.djangoproject.com/en/3.2/howto/static-files/deployment/
 <br>https://docs.djangoproject.com/en/3.2/howto/deployment/
 <br>